projekt-opal/hackathon/index.md

 ### Data

-Data formats and specifications are described at page [formats](formats.md).
+Min data formats and specifications are described at page [formats](formats.md).
 Data access information is available at [data](data.md) and [open data paderborn](open-data-paderborn.md).

 ### Notes